spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202307.0/base-shop/delete-stores.md

 - `spy_touch_search`
 - `spy_touch_storage`

-Store has new configuration tables that are used for dynamic store:
+Store has new configuration tables that are used for dynamic store configuration.
+You need to delete configuration data from the following tables by store id:
 - `spy_locale_store`
 - `spy_currency_store`
 - `spy_country_store`